Yes No Share to Facebook

 The Law

-It was in March 2012 that the Safe Streets and Communities Act, S.C.
-2012, Chapter 1 went into effect thereby making various amendments to the Criminal Code of Canada, R.S.C.
+In March 2012, the Safe Streets and Communities Act, S.C.
+2012, Chapter 1, came into effect thereby making many changes to the Criminal Code of Canada, R.S.C.
 1985, c.
-C-46, as well as the Criminal Records Act, R.S.C. c.
-C-47, among other laws.
-The various changes included amendments to the guidelines and procedures involved in obtaining a criminal record pardon; and indeed, a significant change was amendment of the term pardon to the new term that is now known and referred to as a record suspension.
+C-46, among other statutes, including the Criminal Records Act, R.S.C. c.
+C-47, which included changes to the guidelines and procedures for obtaining a pardon, including change of the term pardon to the new term, criminal record suspension.
 Among the various amendments, the waiting periods for obtaining a record suspension now require that five (5) years have passed since the applicant was last convicted of a summary conviction offence or ten (10) years have passed since the applicant was last convicted of an indictable offence.

 Expected Process